thiessenp/chatapp-web/README.md

 See https://code.visualstudio.com/docs/editor/debugging

 ```
+# Docker installed & running?
+No see: TODO

-docker-compose build --no-cache # Important to run after e.g. new node_module, or just get cached (no new node_module)
+# Important to run after e.g. new node_module, or get cached (no new node_module)
+docker-compose build --no-cache

-docker-compose up               # Adding `--build --force-recreate` will used cached.. why above build
+# Adding `--build --force-recreate` will used cached.. why above build
+docker-compose up

-docker-compose down             # Run when done, cleans up networks etc.
+# Run when done, cleans up networks etc.
+docker-compose down
 ```

 ### Debug